alice12349876/Feistel-Cipher/PRESENTATION.md

 <center>Compression D-Box</center>

 ## Strengths
-* Involution Property
+* The Feistel Cipher has multiple rounds, allowing for more security with a smaller key bit size.
-* Similar encryption and decryption algorithms
+* The Feistel Cipher has similar encryption and decryption algorithms, and uses the same sub-keys, in a reverse order.
-* F does not have to be invertible
+* While algorithms such as DES is invertible, the F function does not have to be invertible, meaning that the ciphertext cannot be decrypted.

 ## Weaknesses
 * Weak and semi-weak keys: Block ciphers are often used in hash modes where the key input can be chosen by hackers in an attempt to find collisions.